 Learn Which Incision Is Best for You at The Sood Center

 Dr. Mohit Sood at Sood Center for Aesthetic & Plastic Surgery offers his skill as a board-certified plastic and reconstructive surgeon when determining the best procedure and methodology to achieve your desired results.

-If you are interested in breast augmentation to adjust your breasts’ size, shape, and volume, visit our before and after gallery of New Jersey patients to see the results you can achieve.
+If you are interested in breast augmentation to adjust your breasts’ size, shape, and volume, visit our before and after gallery to see the results you can achieve.